mehulkhandelwal01/IFRS17/README.md

 ```

 ## TODO
-- [ ] Add .py version of the code to run the class as a module
+- [ ] Add .py version of the code to run the class as a module -- CURRENTLY HOLD-OVER SOLUTION
-- [ ] Update Streamlit dashboard to meet requirements
+- [x] Update Streamlit dashboard to meet requirements